 In prior roles, she has also done social network analysis, political trend mapping, and analysis of public sentiment.

-Intern at Colombia Risk Analysis.
-Sandra is focused on researching sectoral risks.
+Intern at Colombia Risk Analysis, her work is research on political, economic, social and security risks.